absmohamed/JS-intro/Node/README.md

 And there we go now we have the best of both worlds.
 But looking at this kinda gives me a headache so lets turn this into a much simpler command by adding it as an `npm script`.

-We can as many scripts as we want to our `package.json` to create aliases for commands.
+We can add as many scripts as we want to our `package.json` to create aliases for commands.
 We just give the script a name (the alias), and specify the command, like we do here for `node-server` to start our server app using `nodemon` and `forever`:

 package.json